ash-project/ash/documentation/topics/reference/expressions.md

 While the above is not common, it can be useful in some specific circumstances, and is used under the hood by the policy authorizer when combining the filters of various resources to create a single filter.

-### Unrelated Exists
+### Resource-based Exists

 Sometimes you want to check for the existence of records in any resource, not just through relationships.
-Unrelated exists allows you to query any resource directly:
+Resource-based exists allows you to query any resource directly:

 ```elixir
 # Check if there are any profiles with the same name as the user